kshitij-1209/clothing-store-analytics-excel/README.md

 • Data Skills: Cleaning, preprocessing, visualization, analysis, and report creation
 • Interactive Dashboard: Crafted an engaging dashboard for dynamic exploration and analysis.

-🚀 Conclusion & Actionable Strategy: Based on the insights gained, the strategy for Vrinda Store's sales improvement is crystal clear:
+🚀 Conclusion & Actionable Strategy: Based on the insights gained, the strategy for the Store's sales improvement is crystal clear:
 ✨ Target Audience: Women aged 30-49 years 📍 Geographical Focus: Maharashtra, Karnataka, and Uttar Pradesh 🛍️ Preferred Channels: Amazon, Flipkart, and Myntra